GoldoShaino/GoldoShaino/README.md

 - 👋 Hi, I’m @GoldoShaino
-- 👀 I’m interested in ... big chungus chicken soup
+- 👀 I’m interested in ...
+Godot development
 - 🌱 I’m currently learning ...
-Unity scripting
-- 💞️ I’m looking to collaborate on ... everything
-- 📫 How to reach me ...  do github have dm?
+GDscipt, 3D modelling, drawing, pixel arts

 <!---
 GoldoShaino/GoldoShaino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.